QuickRecon/DecoCLI/README.md

 ### Modes:
 BM             :   Use the buehlmann decompression model.

-GF             :   Use the buehlmann decompression model with gradient factor support.
+GF             :   Use the buehlmann decompression model with gradient factor support. (default is 30,80)

 ### General Parameters:
 --ShowLicense  :   Show the extended license prompt.